 Human governments, whether or not they allow their citizens to vote, cannot get rid of evil human nature, Satan's influence, or the corruption of this world's deceived civilizations.
 At his Second Coming, however, Christ will set up the kingdom of God on earth that will solve all the problems that human governments are incapable of resolving.

 We should not believe that the duties or rights of earthly citizenship require Christians to participate in its political process such as choosing who rules a nation or sets its laws.
 Our vote does not guarantee certain people will be placed in positions of power.
 It is God who sets up and removes leaders (Daniel 2:20).
 When He made Nebuchadnezzar of Babylon insane for seven years, the reason given for the punishment was to teach him that the Eternal rules over the kingdoms of men (Daniel 4:17).

 What can we do?

-Some politically related activity could be fine, such as writing letters to the editor of a newspaper condemning sinful activities or voicing our opinion on laws that would censor true believers.
-If a church is being publicly persecuted, it would be good for its members to protest those unjust laws publicly, such as when a government jails a church's ministers or members for obeying God instead of men (Acts 4:19, 5:29).
-Instead, however, of trying to change politics through a vote, Christians should have these goals.
+Some politically related activity, unrelated to casting a vote, might be fine such as writing letters to the editor of a newspaper condemning sinful activities or voicing our opinion on laws that would censor true believers.
+If a church is being publicly persecuted, it would be good for its members to protest those unjust laws publicly, such as when a government jails a church's leaders or members for obeying God instead of men (Acts 4:19, 5:29).

 Should Christians vote?
 Believers ought not to waste their time and energies on trying to fix a dying world through the ballot box.
-God wants His people to dedicate themselves exclusively to worshipping Him in spirit and truth, instead of incrementally trying to improve a system Satan dominates (2Corinthians 4:4).
-We need to proclaim to the world what are God's solutions to man's problems.
+Our heavenly Father wants us to dedicate ourselves solely to worshipping Him in spirit and truth, instead of incrementally trying to improve a system Satan dominates (2Corinthians 4:4).
+Our goal should be to proclaim to the world what are God's solutions to man's problems.